 The Code of Conduct outlined in this section of the EMP applies to, subcontractors, visitors, permanent and temporal workers.
-Therefore, anybody within the boundaries of the project site must adhere to the Environmental Code of Conduct as outlined in this section of the EMP.
-The Environmental Coordinator ENC will implement on-site environmental guidelines and has the authority to issue warnings as well as discipline any person who transgresses environmental rules and procedures.
+Therefore, anybody within the boundaries of the mine site must adhere to the Environmental Code of Conduct as outlined in this section of the EMP.

+The safety health and environment manager will implement on-site environmental guidelines and has the authority to issue warnings as well as discipline any person who transgresses environmental rules and procedures.
 Persistent transgression of environmental rules will result in a disciplinary hearing and thereafter continued noncompliance behavior will result in permanent removal from the construction sites.